microsoft/Reactors/workshop-resources/ai-services/AI_1/intro-flask.md

 {% endwith %}
 ```

-This example assumes that just one error message was flashed, but you can call `flash()` multiple times to queue up several messages and enumerate them with a `{%` for message in messages `%}` statement.
+This example assumes that one error message was flashed, but you can call `flash()` multiple times to queue several messages and enumerate them with a `{%` for message in messages `%}` statement.
 For more information on message flashing in Flask, see [Message Flashing](http://flask.pocoo.org/docs/1.0/patterns/flashing/).

 ### Static files